+Through QR ordering (for dine-in), contact is reduced through restaurant QR ordering.
 Online payments require zero physical contact and reduce the risk of contagion for both your customers and drivers.
 With this, you can fulfill orders through contactless delivery, a COVID-19 buzzword that refers to food delivered with no physical contact between delivery drivers and customers.
 Your drivers can simply place the order on the doorstep and stay at a reasonable distance when your customer receives the order.

 This high-level visibility into your restaurant operations can be used to analyze sales trends and effectively decide on which areas to optimize.

 You should strategically target the right mix of items from your menu by highlighting your bestsellers and most profitable items at the top of your store.

 The best way to maximize your online ordering channel is to market it through an effective digital strategy that gives you a constant flow of online sales.
 This can be done by building a strong online ordering channel, attracting customers wherever they are on the web, directing them to your digital store, and encouraging them to return.